ExperiencersInternational/experiencersInternational.github.io/labs/fedi/splatoon/artlist.md

 Hi squids!
 This page is literally dedicated to a bunch of artists in the Splatoon community.
 Consider checking them out and following them!
 Page is ordered alphabetically.

-Also, if any of you squids (and octopi) would like to follow me on my main account, it is `@experiencersinternational@mstdn.social`.
+Also, if any of you squids (and octopi) would like to follow me on my main account, it is `@experiencersinternational@lethallava.land`.
 Make sure to follow Splatoon Unofficial too and share this list around!

 If anyone has inaccurate information here (or would like to add information), contact me to change it.
 If you're an artist and you want your name here, also contact me!
 Might also add links to where you can get artwork commissioned eventually.